 But how is the regular Joe-homeowner supposed to navigate this minimalist landscape?
 Even if you don’t live in a tiny house, these philosophies of finding balance and living with only what you need can be put into practice in your own life.
 Below we give you eight simple steps to begin your new life as a minimalist.
 We would have given you ten, but we’re trying to work on simplifying…

 - Find a reason.
 Before you start any lifestyle-changing routine, you need to ask yourself why you are doing it.
 In the case of minimalism, are you doing it to simplify your life?
 To have less clutter around the house?
 Downsizing?
-To find ways to cut back in certain areas of your life to save for others?
+To find ways to cut back in certain areas of your life to ?
 You’re the only one who can find the reason for you—once you’ve answered that, it’s time to move on to step two.

 - Scrap the duplicates.
 Have you ever wondered why you need three sets of measuring cups (assuming you aren’t a professional baker)?
 Or why you have twelve pairs of sunglasses or six bottles of unopened hand soap under the bathroom sink?
 Don’t worry: you aren’t the only one prone to stocking up on life’s “necessities.”
 In your new life as a minimalist, however, you’ll soon realize that you can only use one set of measuring cups at a time, so maybe it’s time to let the others go.
 Once you’ve gone through your house sorting out all the duplicates—“tech-y” stuff like HDMI cables included—you’ll be one step closer to a minimalist lifestyle.
 P.S.
 If you come across something during your duplicate cleanse that is broken, this is a time when you can tell yourself “If it’s broke; don’t fix it.”
 If this thing has been sitting around your house unused and broken, chances are you don’t need it.